Exostellar-Labs/docs/installation-and-configuration/getting-started-with-an-onboarding-tarball/compute-optimizer-validation.md

          > **Reminder:**
          >
          > `stty sane` or `reset` is needed when finished.
-4. When testing concludes, reenable the Compute Optimizer scheduler via:
+4. When testing concludes, reenable the X-Infrastructure Optimizer scheduler via:

     ```
     xspot scheduler on